jhnnsrs/rath/README.md

 ## Examples

 This github repository also contains an example client with a turms generated query with the public SpaceX api, as well as a sample of the generated api.

-## Parsers

-Besides links, there is also support for sequentially parsing of the Operation before it enters the asynchronous links (example in thread upload to s3fs), this is aided through parsers that provide both async and sync interfaces.